 Having a way to monitor and track your cough accurately is essential to help doctors with their diagnosis, even more so when Covid-19 has caused a global pandemic.
-Hyfe App can help medical professionals with that task.
-However, it can be a challenge with all the ambient coughs around us.
+It can be a challenge with all the ambient coughs around us.
 Let’s find out why tracking ambient coughs are so important.

 What Are Ambient Coughs?